Nertsal/stecs/README.md

 - performance benefits of [SoA](https://en.wikipedia.org/wiki/AoS_and_SoA) (Struct of Array);
 - and ease of use of ECS libraries

-*Note: technically this library likely does not qualify as a proper ECS.
+**\*Note**: technically this library likely does not qualify as a proper ECS.
 What this library actually is, is a generalized SoA derive (For an example of a non-general one, see [soa_derive](https://crates.io/crates/soa_derive) or [soa-rs](https://crates.io/crates/soa-rs/)).

+This library contains and also generates snippets of unsafe code to support mutable querying.
+It could be avoided by using lending iterators, but they are much less convenient to use in for-loops.
+However, if possible, the goal is for the library to contain no unsafe code.

 See [crate documentation](todo) for more information.